Chemaclass/create-pr/README.md

 ## HINTS

-- Add to your composer, npm or similar a script pointing to the `create-pr.sh`
+- Add to your composer, npm or similar a script pointing to the `create-pr`
 - You can use the [PULL_REQUEST_TEMPLATE](./.github/PULL_REQUEST_TEMPLATE.md) from this project as example

 ## Contribute